exasol/public-knowledgebase/Database-Features/query-to-control-the-size-of-all-objects-in-the-database.md

 # Query to control the size of all objects in the database

-## Question
+## Problem Statement: Monitoring Database Data Growth

+We want to keep track of how much data is stored in our database so we can prepare for future storage needs.
+Specifically, we need to know:

+* The size of data in each table and schema.
+* How the amount of data changes over time (each day, week, and month).

-Is it possible to have a query or a view to control the size of all objects in the database?
+Is it possible to create a query or view that shows the size of all tables and schemas, so we can easily monitor data growth for specific time periods?

 ## Answer